 ΔsGAMYEt=k=1Κβs,kχt,k+γt,s

-The design matrix for the smoothing function (Χ) has a row for each year, and a column for each of Κ knots.
-The GAM smooth represented a 3rd-degree polynomial spline: χt,k=|t'-t'k|3 and was calculated in R, following Crainiceanu et al (2005).
-Here, we have used 13 knots (Κ = 13), across the 53 year time-series of the BBS (1966-2018), following the default setting in the R-package bbsBayes (Edwards and Smith 2020), which is to add one knot for every 4 years in the time-series.
-With this number of knots, we have found that the 53-year trajectories are sufficiently flexible to capture all but the shortest-term variation (i.e., long- and medium-term variation but not annual fluctuations).

 Alternative models

 For a selection of species, we compared the predictions and predictive accuracy of the two GAMs against two alternative models previously used for the BBS.

+SLOPE

 The SLOPE model includes a log-linear slope parameter and random year-effects to model species trajectories.
-It is a linear-trend model currently used by both the CSW (Smith et al. 2014) and the USGS (Sauer et al. 2017) as an omnibus model to supply status and trend estimates from the BBS (essentially the same as model SH in Link et al 2017).
+It is a linear-trend model currently used by both the CSW (Smith et al. 2014) and the USGS (Sauer et al. 2017) as an omnibus model to supply status and trend estimates from the BBS (essentially the same as model SH, the Slope model with Heavy-tailed error in Link et al 2017).
 The main temporal component in the SLOPE model is

 ΔsSLOPEt=βs*(t-tmid)+γt,s

+DIFFERENCE

-Secondly, the first-difference model (DIFFERENCE), based on a model described in Link and Sauer (2015) and referred to as model DH in Link and Sauer (2017), models the main temporal component as
+The first-difference model (DIFFERENCE) is based on a model described in Link and Sauer (2015) and models the main temporal component as

 ΔsDIFFERENCEt=γt,s=Nγt-1,s, σγs2